Combining Part Assemblies with Additive Manufacturing

 However, undertaking such a design project is daunting, and all too often engineers embark on the journey either to find that the result doesn’t save as much money as they thought, or that they can’t meet requirements they are accustomed to with traditional manufacturing.

 The problem isn’t the engineer or the technology, but often the selection of assemblies to combine and a misunderstanding of how to do it effectively.
 This guide explores how to find opportunities to move multi-part assemblies toward consolidated additive manufacturing in direct metal laser sintering (DMLS), selective laser sintering (SLS), and multi jet fusion (MJF), but also how to achieve a result that is more cost effective and higher performing than other manufacturing methods.
-Beyond the additive technologies that are showcased in this guide, we also offer three other 3D printing processes at Protolabs: Stereolithography (SLA), Carbon DLS, and PolyJet.
+Beyond the additive technologies that are showcased in this guide, we also offer three other 3D printing processes at Protolabs: Stereolithography (SLA) and PolyJet.

-When to Consolidate Parts or Assemblies with Additive Manufacturing
+When to Combine Assemblies for Additive Manufacturing

 Typically, it is not enough to think in terms of combining two parts—ideally, think in terms of 20-plus parts if you can.
 The more parts being combined, more than likely the greater the savings.
 If pieces are fixed once assembled, that may be an opportunity for consolidation.
 The more challenging to assemble as it exists now, the better.
 In additive manufacturing, complexity is often free—the most successful parts take advantage of this axiom as much as possible.